bryant1410/GTrack/README.md

 #1.
 Setup

-In the `application:didFinishLaunchingWithOptions:` of your `AppDelegate.m` file, initialize the `GTTracker` singleton with your Google Analytics Tracking ID and your desired `GAILogLevel`.
+Import `<GTTracker.h>` in your `AppDelegate.m` file, and in `application:didFinishLaunchingWithOptions:` initialize the `GTTracker` singleton with your Google Analytics Tracking ID and your `GAILogLevel`.

 ```objective-c
 GTTracker *tracker = [GTTracker sharedInstance];